 AMD Navi price

-At Computex 2019, AMD took the stage and showed an unnamed Radeon RX 5000 graphics card going head to head against an Nvidia GeForce RTX 2070 in Strange Brigade, where it performed about 10% faster.
-It turns out, that was the AMD Radeon RX 5700 XT.
+At Computex 2019, AMD took the stage and showed a mysterious Radeon RX 5000 graphics card going head to head against an Nvidia GeForce RTX 2070 in Strange Brigade, where it performed about 10% faster.
+It was later revealed that was the AMD Radeon RX 5700 XT.

-But, with E3 2019, AMD proved it’s still king when it comes to components for the masses.
-AMD revealed its two new graphics cards to be considerably cheaper than their rivals.
+However, with E3 2019, AMD proved it’s still king when it comes to components for the masses.
+AMD revealed its two new graphics cards to be drastically cheaper than their competitors.